wednesday-solutions/ecs-signoz/README.md

-Self hosting signoz on aws ecs fargate is also significantly cheaper than using aws native services like xray and cloudwatch to collect application metrics,traces and logs.Signoz consists of a clikhouse cluster and multiple services, hosting them is tedious and inconvenient process but this template allows you to do so using a single command.
+Self hosting SigNoz on aws ecs fargate is also significantly cheaper than using aws native services like xray and cloudwatch to collect application metrics,traces and logs.SigNoz consists of a clikhouse cluster and multiple services, hosting them is tedious and inconvenient process but this template allows you to do so using a single command.

 ---
-Signoz architecture:
+SigNoz architecture:

 ![signoz architecture](./images/signoz-architecture.png "Title")